Drawstrings on your leggings?

 Would you like to add a waistband drawstring or maybe a hidden elastic to your Aila leggings?
 It’s actually fairly easy to do if you just use the right techniques for sewing buttonholes on stretchy knits.
-In this tutorial, I’ll guide you through all the steps that will give you excellent results and a very professional finish.
+In this tutorial, I’ll guide you through all the steps that will give you excellent results and very professional looking drawstrings on leggings.

 Would you rather add eyelets than sewing buttonholes?
 You can check out my attaching eyelet on knits tutorial for best practises but I would not reccommend using eyelets on super stretchy activewear fabrics, as it’s hard to 100% prevent them from popping.
 Hence why you’ll see that most activewear brands use a buttonhole stitch rather than eyelets on leggings.